uglywizard/curly-journey/README.md

 - Install and setup gcloud PUB/SUB emulator on your machine (as explained [here](https://cloud.google.com/pubsub/docs/emulator))
 - As explained on gc docs, be sure to export the needed env vars:
   - `gcloud beta emulators pubsub env-init`
-- An IAM key json file is needed for the correct execution of the application (more on credentials creation [here](https://cloud.google.com/pubsub/docs/building-pubsub-messaging-system#create_service_account_credentials))
-  - `export GOOGLE_APPLICATION_CREDENTIALS='/path/to/key/.json'`

 At this point we are good to go for the next steps: